cfrg/draft-irtf-cfrg-cpace/draft-irtf-cfrg-cpace.md

 # Acknowledgements

 Thanks to the members of the CFRG for comments and advice.
 Any comment and advice is appreciated.

-Comments are specifically invited regarding the inclusion or exclusion of both, initiator/responder and symmetric settings.
-Currently we plan to consider both application settings in this draft.

 --- back